MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 ms.subservice: ready
 ---

-# Enterprise enrollment and Azure Active Directory tenants
+# Enterprise Agreement enrollment and Azure Active Directory tenants

-## Planning for enterprise enrollment

-An enterprise enrollment, often referred to as an Enterprise Agreement, represents the commercial relationship between Microsoft and how the customer uses Azure.
+An Enterprise Agreement (EA) enrollment represents the commercial relationship between Microsoft and how the customer uses Azure.
 It provides the basis for billing across all customer subscriptions and impacts administration of the customer estate.
-Enterprise enrollment, also known as EA, is managed via an Azure enterprise portal.
-Azure enterprise enrollment often represents an organization's hierarchy, including departments, accounts, and subscriptions.
+Your EA enrollment is managed via an Azure enterprise portal.
+An enrollment often represents an organization's hierarchy, including departments, accounts, and subscriptions.
 This hierarchy represents cost-enrollment groups within an organization.

 ![Azure EA hierarchies](./media/ea.png)
-_Figure 1: An Azure enterprise enrollment hierarchy._
+_Figure 1: An Azure EA enrollment hierarchy._

 - Departments help to segment costs into logical groupings and to set a budget or quota at the department level (note: the quota isn't enforced firmly and is used for reporting purposes).